 Private landlords and agents must register with their local authority to ensure that they are a fit and proper person for renting properties.
 Please check to ensure that your landlord or agent is registered before signing a tenancy agreement or paying a deposit for a flat.
 You can use the search facility on the Landlord Registration Scotland website.

 If your property is being rented to three or more unrelated students, your landlord is required by law to have a house in multiple occupancy (HMO) licence.
 Houses in multiple occupancy must meet additional safety requirements and must include safety fittings, such as fire extinguishers, mains-wired smoke alarms and fire doors.
-Find out more about houses in multiple occupancy or contact 0131 200 2000.
+To find out more about houses in multiple occupancy or contact 0131 200 2000.

 You should make sure that smoke alarms are fitted and that furniture complies with the 1989 fire and furniture regulations.